-If you’re concerned about potential side effects such as paranoia etc., consider choosing a strain such as Harlequin that has a reasonable amount of CBD.
-Cannabidiol counteracts the negative effects of THC and still offers the same therapeutic potential.
+If you’re concerned about potential side effects such as paranoia, etc., consider choosing a strain such as Harlequin that has a reasonable amount of CBD.
+Cannabidiol counteracts the adverse effects of THC and still offers the same therapeutic potential.
 A 1:1 THC – CBD ratio will produce significantly less impairment than a typical marijuana strain.
 Once you go beyond the 1:4 THC – CBD ratio, you are very unlikely to experience intoxication unless you take a massive dose of THC.

-Part 5: How to Store Cannabis Infused Products
+Part 5: How to Store Cannabis-Infused Products

 When it comes to edibles, their perishability varies depending on the ingredients used to make them.
-Baked goods such as cakes, bread and brownies expire faster than chocolate or gummies, and yes, weed brownies CAN go bad.
+Baked goods such as cakes, bread, and brownies expire faster than chocolate or gummies, and yes, weed brownies can go bad.
 As for freezing edibles, you can do so and expect them to avoid degrading for several months.

 Storing Cannabis-Infused Products

 In terms of wondering how long edibles last before they go bad, a good rule of thumb is to treat them like their non-cannabis counterparts.
-If your edibles contain dairy for example, they will go bad after a few days, even in the fridge.
-While your cookies and brownies will certainly last longer, they will become so hard that you’ll be able to use them as a weapon!
+If your edibles contain dairy, for example, they will go bad after a few days, even in the fridge.
+While your cookies and brownies will undoubtedly last longer, they will become so hard that you’ll be able to use them as a weapon!
 As for candies such as lollipops, they are already laden with sugar, which means you can keep them for as long as you like in proper storage.

 Regarding potency, the THC in your edibles shouldn’t degrade to any reasonable degree for months as long as you follow our tips on proper storage and freeze them if necessary.
 They won’t taste as good as when they are fresh, but you will still benefit from their therapeutic effects.